Worldwide Guide to Women in Leadership

 The Deputy Governor of First Secretary and Assistant Commissioner to South Georgia and South Sandwich Islands and Director of Fisheries 2003-07, she acted during the interregnum between two Governors, and later took over the administration of South Georgia and South Sandwich Islands in the southern Atlantic Ocean, which are both uninhabited.

-As Head of the Polar Regions Unit in the Foreign and Commonwealth Office she is no-resident Administrator of the British part of the Antartic.
+As Head of the Polar Regions Unit in the Foreign and Commonwealth Office she was non-resident Administrator of the British part of the Antartic, and afterwards became Deputy to the High Commissioner of the merged administration of the territories.

 In charge of the 12th region which coveres both Magallanes and la Antártica Chilena.